 - 2014, Pennsylvania: $490,000 Verdict – A Philadelphia plaintiff was arrested after a bar fight and placed in the back of a police car.
 He claimed that the officers then drove around erratically after failing to restrain him properly.
 He sued the city after he suffered three fractured vertebrae, claiming that the erratic drive resulted in the injury.
 The defendant argued that the injuries actually occurred from the plaintiff banging his head against a holding cell door while intoxicated.
 The plaintiff was able to return to his construction position.
 Eventually, the defendant settled for $490,000.

 - 2009, Maryland: $45,000 Settlement – While the plaintiff was driving, a tractor trailer ran her off the road and into a median.
 She sustained two fractured vertebrae and had to be transported to a local hospital via ambulance.
-She pursued a claim against her uninsured motorist carrier, and settled for $45,000.
+She pursued a claim against her uninsured motorist carrier and settled for $45,000.

 - 2009, Pennsylvania: $87,035 Verdict – The plaintiff was driving in a car on a two-lane road when the defendant crossed the center line, hitting the car head-on.
-The crash resulted in a fractured vertebrae, prompting the plaintiff to sue the other driver.
+The crash resulted in a fractured vertebra, prompting the plaintiff to sue the other driver.
 The jury awarded her $87,035.

 - 2010, Massachusetts: $600,000 Settlement – While the plaintiff was in the hospital, a nurse attempted to change the sheets on her bed.
 During the process, she caused the plaintiff to fall out of the bed, which fractured two of her vertebrae.
 She had to undergo corrective surgery, which then resulted in an infection and subsequent surgery.
 The parties settled for $600,000.

 - 2014, Florida: $250,087 Verdict – The plaintiff was shopping in a Dollar General store when she slipped on spilled detergent.
 A child had caused the spill several minutes prior to the plaintiff’s fall.
-She was a 68 year-old woman who suffered fractured vertebrae.
+She was a 68-year-old woman who suffered fractured vertebrae.
 The jury awarded her $250,087.